Below are our rescues. All with different stories. Young and old, abused, neglected, scared…now safe, restored, and most of all LOVED.

 Timid / Loving

 Sweetest girl ever, loves everyone.
-This little-bit is the smallest on the farm.
 Although I call her Alle, most call her Lou.
-She is a 2016 model with an old soul.
+She is a 2017 model with an old soul.
 She believes she should be able to sit in your lap.
 With her amazing personality, she is going to be the most perfect therapy donkey.
 We have big plans for this pint sized peanut.
+PS… Alle absolutely loves my father!
+She follows him, cries for him when he leaves and she steals his bananas out of his work bucket when he is fixing things on the farm.
+Now dad doesn’t visit without bringing her a banana of her own.

 Scared / Courageous